 How did I choose my capsule clothes?

 Most of my wardrobe is back in France.
-So my choices of colors and clothes have been limited for this this winter capsule wardrobe.
+So my choices of colors and clothes have been limited for this winter capsule wardrobe.

 I like to re-use items from previous seasons and years but try to restyle them to add interest.
 Then I fill in the gaps with a few new items to catch the spirit of what’s fashionable, if I can.